 Yet he refused to believe.

-By the end, the man found himself staring down the double-barreled shotgun of a lawsuit and potential jail-time.
-Luckily for him, crafty lawyers and a great deal of money were able to buy his freedom though the fees did cost him his business.
-Like sand, it crumbled through his fingers.
+By the end, the man found himself staring down the double-barreled shotgun of a lawsuit and potential jail time.
+Luckily for him, crafty lawyers and a great pile of cash were enough to buy his freedom.
+His business died as a result, though.
+It crumbled like sand through his fingers.
 Afterward, the two went their separate ways with his brother finding a similar menial job in a different part of the state quite a distance away.

 “Let go of me!”